sorugh/CodenameEngine/PATCHNOTES.md

 	- Fix for pressing F5 in an editor breaking it
 	- Fix when getting GitHub data and a redirect happens
 	- Fix for healthbar incorrectly colored in opponent mode
-	- Video cutscenes are ALOT more stable (thanks majigsaw :D)
+	- Video cutscenes are A LOT more stable (thanks majigsaw :D)
 	- 3D now works again (so cool i love away3d in 2024)
 	- Lots and lots of grammar and wording fixes (so true bro -lunar)
 	- Lots and lots of other optimizations made